jpalmer98/Ganymede_Shared_Repo/README.md

 ### 2. Start new Copilot Chat Session
 - Paste the content of 'orch-discovery.md' into the chat.
+- Insert the exact file names of the Artifacts in the designated section of the orchestrating prompt.

 ### 3. Attach the following files
 - Select **'Attach'**, then **'Files, Folders, Symbols'**